brodsa/loopitoy/README.md

 5. Copy the URL and assign it to the environment variable `DATABASE_URL` in `env.py`

 ## Setup Heroku
+1. Login to Heroku
+2. Go to Heroku personal Dashboard.
+In the left top, select 'New' > 'Create New App'
+3. Type a unique project name, i.e. findMEreadME.
+Select a region, i.e. Europe.
+4. After the Heroku app is created, navigate to the 'Settings' Tab > 'Config Vars'.
+Following variables were configured: `SECRET_KEY, DATABASE_URL, PORT`
+4. After the Heroku app is created, go to the Deploy Tab of the app and connect the app with app GitHub repository.
+5. Switch your database on local environment to production database, i.e delete `DEV` from `env.py`.
+5. Make initial migrations, create super user and load the city data set in production database.
+7. Create a Procfile file with the command to migrate automatically for Heroku and to start the web app.
+5. Deploy the app manually.
+After successful deployment, click on 'Enable automatic deployments'.

 ## Setu S3